Ever wondered, how many conscious decisions do we make every day?

 A decision tree helps you to understand the rewards and risks of every possible decision you might make.
 The tree-like model has three nodes each representing the courses of action.

-- The first one is the Root node that focuses on your big decision.
+- The first one is the Root node that focuses on your big decisions.

 - Furthermore, they extend to the leaf nodes that represent several possible outcomes for each choice.